jaredhobbs/homebridge-hx-thermostat/README.md

  ```
 "platforms": [
     {
         "platform": "HxThermostat",
         "email": "the email used to login to the Hx thermostat app",
-			"password": "the password used to login to the Hx thermostat app",
+        "password": "the password used to login to the Hx thermostat app"
     }
-	],
+]
 ```

 Fields: